Heated Mondays and Fridays

 If you’re curious but hesitant, you’re very welcome to start gently, ask questions, or simply come and see how it feels.
 And if there’s anything you’re unsure about that isn’t covered here, you’re always welcome to ask — by email or in person.

 Both Monday evening classes are guided by Josie — a very experienced teacher with a calm, inclusive approach and heaps of experience teaching all levels.
+Friday classes are taught by Alexa who has a very inclusive teaching style and offers various levels making the class accessible for all.

 There’s no pressure.
 Just a warm, considered space to move.